Table of Contents

 Step 7: Celebrate and Recognize Achievements

-Acknowledgment is a strong motivator.
-Therefore, it’s important to often praise your team for accomplishing something.
+Acknowledgement is a strong motivator.
+Therefore, it’s important to praise your team regularly for their accomplishments.
 Do this, if you can, during team meetings, in internal communications, or on social media.
-An effective employee recognition points system makes it easy to appreciate and reward someone publicly, creating a lasting impact in front of others.
+An effective employee recognition points program makes it easy to appreciate and reward someone publicly, creating a lasting impact on others.

-Understanding your employee reward system requires knowledge of the basic components that enable it to function.
+Understanding your employee reward system requires knowledge of its basic components that enable it to function.

 • Gathering Points: Staff members accumulate points when they meet specified conditions, such as finishing assignments, achieving sales targets, or performing in exceptionally notable ways.